 Most skin infections are boils and abscesses that are not serious.
 However, more serious infections do occur and these may be caused by MRSA.
 If you have a skin infection that is not healing, see your regular doctor as soon as you can.

 If you or your child has MRSA, talk to your CF care team about whether or not you should notify your workplace or school.

-Download the CF Foundation's latest Patient Registry to see how many people with CF have MRSA (page 16).
+Download the CF Foundation's latest Patient Registry to see how many people with CF have MRSA.

 Among the bacteria that cause lung infection in people with CF, MRSA is becoming more common in people with CF. It is now found in about 25 percent of people with the disease.
-MRSA is resistant to multiple antibiotics, and lung infections caused by the bacteria often become a long-term condition.
+MRSA is resistant to multiple antibiotics, and lung infections caused by the bacteria often become long-term.

 To address this serious problem, the CF Foundation has tracked the number of people with CF who were infected with MRSA for a number of years.
 The CF Foundation has also tightened its infection control guidelines to limit the spread of these bacteria.

 The Foundation supports clinical research to evaluate new therapies that could target MRSA.
 This work includes studies of a new inhaled antibiotic to treat people with CF who have long-term MRSA infection.

 Share this Page

 With more than 70 chapters and offices across the country, it’s easy to find and join a local Cystic Fibrosis Foundation chapter near you.